melt-umn/monto-v3-draft/content/draft02/index.md

 title = "Monto Version 3 Specification, Draft 2"
 +++

+# TODOs

+ - Document configuration
+   - Stateful or stateless config in the client protocol?

 # Abstract

 This specification describes an improved iteration of the Monto protocol for Disintegrated Development Environments {{% ref monto %}}.
 These improvements allow for simpler implementations for Clients.
 They also make it feasible to have multiple Clients sharing a single Service, and for Services to be operated over the Internet (rather than on the local network or on a single machine).